Biden names Indian-American Sameera Fazili as Deputy Director of National Economic Council | Law-Order

 Biden names Indian-American Sameera Fazili as Deputy Director of National Economic Council

-US President-elect Joe Biden has appointed Indian-American Sameera Fazili to a key White House position related to economy.
+US President-elect Joe Biden has appointed Indian-American community and economic development expert Sameera Fazili to a key White House position.

 The National Economic Council coordinates the economic policy making process and provide economic policy advice to the US president.
 Fazili is currently the Economic Agency lead on the Biden-Harris Transition.
 She was earlier posted at the Federal Reserve Bank of Atlanta where she served as the Director of Engagement for Community and Economic Development.